 I am a psychologist at Universität zu Köln.
 I am interested in how people search and integrate probabilistic information and how they learn to do both better.
 I use artificial neural networks, evidence accumulation models, prospect theory, and other formal models to describe and predict choices, decision times, eye fixations, and other measures.

-I give classes on cognitive psychology and statistical methods such as cognitive modeling.
-I also supervise the Bachelor theses of fifty students each semester.
+I give classes on social and cognitive psychology and statistical methods such as cognitive modeling.
 I am also interested in how to teach practices of Open Science to students.

 Dr. phil., 2012

 Ruprecht-Karls Universität Heidelberg, Germany

 I am a teaching instructor for the following courses at Universität zu Köln:

 I supervised about 250 Bachelor and 10 Master-theses at FernUniversität in Hagen; I supervised master- and bachelor-theses at University of Göttingen and at University of Bonn

 In the past, I taught the following courses: